oneeve8/kobble-data/content/Tutorial2.md

 This is a text archived book link that already contains the word *stream* in the link.

 Now, if you want to, you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.

+Next I’ll show you how to add an image or video to a Markdown file.

+To add an image, the Markdown syntax is an exclamation point,

+followed by brackets with the image description,

+followed by parentheses with the image URL.

+***

+To add a video, the Markdown syntax is

+brackets with the video description,

+followed by the video embed URL in parenthesis.

+For example, in youtube, you can find the video embed URL under the share icon when you select embed code.

+***

+Don’t worry, if you forget, you can always refer to our Markdown cheat sheet

+If you are new to Markdown, no worries, it’s very easy to learn.

 ***

 To share a track or channel, simply long tap it,